the-cc-dev/inlets/README.md

 This is an early prototype to test out some ideas around using websockets.
 It is absolutely not suitable for production usage.

+There is currently no authentication on the server component.
+The default configuration uses websockets without SSL `ws://`, but to enable encryption you could enable SSL `wss://`.

 ## Testing it out

 You will need Golang 1.10 or 1.11 on both the exit-node or server and the client.